NidhiAgrawal27/ML-in-Healthcare/README.md

-# machine-learning-for-healthcare-2022
-Machine Learning for Healthcare 2022 course of ETH University.
+# Machine Learning for Healthcare 2022 course of ETH University

 'ECG_Classification' repository contains the code and report for ECG classification as part of project 1 (http://www.vvz.ethz.ch/lerneinheitPre.do?semkez=2022S&lerneinheitId=158957&lang=en).